Toronto, ON M5L 1E2

-Charity Intelligence is a small charity with donations of $326k in F2017.
-Administrative costs are 6% of total revenues and fundraising costs are 1% of total donations.
-For every dollar donated, 93 cents goes to the cause, falling within Ci’s reasonable range for overhead spending.
-Ci has total funding reserves of $62k that can cover its program costs for 3 months, showing a need for funding.
+Charity Intelligence Canada is a Small charity, with donations of $326k in F2017.
+Administrative costs are 6% of revenues and fundraising costs are 1% of donations.
+For every dollar donated, 93 cents go to the cause, falling within Ci’s reasonable range for overhead spending.
+Charity Intelligence has $62k in funding reserves which could cover program costs for less than three months.
+This indicates a need for funding.

 Financial RatiosFiscal year ending June